History's Secret Heroes: Series 3: The Salon Albahari

 This BBC podcast is supported by ads outside the UK.

-If you were a woman in Sarajevo in the 1940s looking for a new outfit, there was one boutique you simply had to visit.
+If you were a woman in Sarajevo in the 1940s, looking for a new outfit, there was one boutique you simply had to visit.

-The Salon of Al-Bahari on 19 Ferhadiya Street, which is the very posh pedestrian walkway.
+The salon of Al-Bahari on 19 Ferhadia Street, which is the very posh pedestrian walkway.
+A beautiful street with the latest fancy shops, cafes, beautiful restaurants.

-Customers climbed a flight of stairs to the second floor of the building and and took a seat in the waiting room.
+Customers climbed a flight of stairs to the second floor of the building and took a seat in the waiting room.
+They were served Turkish coffee while they waited, as well as Turkish delight.

 When it was your turn, you could choose a suit or gown made to measure.

-They would look through pattern books and they would look through magazines to see what kind of styles that they wanted.
+They would look through pattern books and they would look through magazines magazines to see what kind of styles that they wanted.
+There were rolls of silk and

 woollens and lots of young women sitting around sewing machines.
+Also large tables with

+chalk with cut-out patterns.
 Hovering in the background was the salon's owner, a quiet gentleman by the name of Mordo Albahari, who had been a tailor his whole life, very fine tailor.

 The salon al-Bahari was a family business.
+His niece, Gracia, worked with him.

+Gracia Kami, age 20, was an apprentice.
 She sat next to two more young apprentices, Zakira Beshirovich and Rosa Soba.

+Together, these three young women worked on every aspect of creating an outfit.
 They were trained to be very fine seamstresses, but also trained in fine embroidery as well.

 And

+they learned to be be masters at their craft.
 Then they would duplicate all of the high styles in the Paris couture houses at the time.

-Zakira and Rosa had been best friends since childhood.
+Zekira and Rosa had been best friends since childhood.

 They were both unapologetic chain smokers, both brunettes, very slim and very attractive.
+Often they would both be dispatched to model the finished garments.

-But it was April 1941 and for the people of Sarajevo everything was about to change.
+They loved their work, the salon and its customers.
+But it was April 1941, and for the people of Sarajevo, everything was about to change.

-Soon the war would come, the bombs would fall and these young women would be tested in ways they could hardly predict.
+Soon, the war would come, the bombs would fall, and these young women would be tested in ways they could hardly predict.

+I'm Helena Bonnencarter, and for BBC Radio 4, this is History's Secret Heroes.
 True stories of deception, acts of resistance, and courage from World War II.

 The Salon al-Bahari.

 So we are in the Balkans.
+Sarajevo, the capital city of Bosnia.

+Bosnia is a very mountainous country.
 It's just green hills, hills covered with trees.

 I mean, it's like a hiker's paradise.

 And Sarajevo is this lovely sort of jewel of a city.
+Isabel Vincent is a reporter for the New York Post.

 She was looking through the archives of Yad Vashem, the memorial to the Holocaust in Jerusalem, which honors all of the righteous Gentiles who risked their lives to save Jews.